wilzzw/slice_channel/README.md

 # slice_channel
 Take slices of channel protein to look at cross sections of its pore.
+Potentially useful for accurate pore volume measurement.